testflows/TestFlows-WebSite/source/handbook/index.md

     my_scenario()
 ```

-In many cases steps themselves can be reused between many different tests.
+In many cases, steps themselves can be reused between many different tests.
 In this
-case defining steps as decorated functions helps to make them reusable.
+case, defining steps as decorated functions helps to make them reusable.

 For example,